Elizabeth Rowe (flutist)

-Elizabeth Rowe (born 1974) is an American flutist, known for being the principal flutist of the Boston Symphony Orchestra and for a gender discrimination lawsuit.
+Elizabeth Rowe (born 1974) is an American flutist and leadership coach, known for being the principal flutist of the Boston Symphony Orchestra from 2004 to 2024 and for a gender discrimination lawsuit.

 Rowe grew up in Oregon where she started playing the flute as a child.
 She earned a music degree and has held several titled positions with professional orchestras.
 In 2004, she won a blind audition against 250 other applicants to become the principal flutist of the Boston Symphony Orchestra.

 In 2018, she filed a gender discrimination lawsuit against the Boston Symphony Orchestra alleging she was paid less on account of her gender.
 The case was settled out of court in February 2019.

+Rowe retired from the Boston Symphony at the end of the 2024 Tanglewood season, in order to focus on her work as a leadership coach.

 Early life and education

 Rowe was born in 1974 and grew up in Eugene, Oregon.
 Her parents were both college professors with an interest in music.
 She started studying the flute when she was 7 years old.
 Rowe earned a degree in music from the University of Southern California.
 She was also a fellow at the Tanglewood Music Center.